Welcome to KARDS Help Center

 The operation costs on a card indicate if you can use it this turn or not.

-Card_-_Operation_cost_grey.webp Grey means that you cannot use the card.
-Either you don't have the required Kredits, or you have used that card already and cannot use it again.
+op_cost_unavailable.png Grey means that you cannot use that card.
+You may not have the required Kredits, or you already used that card and cannot use it again.

 The attack and defense indicate if a card has stats above or below the base stats:

-Card_-_Operation_stats_green.webp Green means that the value is above the cards base value (e.g. the unit has been buffed).
-A tooltip (hover over the card) shows the reasons for the buff.
+buffed_attack.png Green means that the value is above the card's base value (e.g. the unit has been buffed).
+Hover over the card to get a tooltip which shows the reasons for the buff.

-Card_-_Operation_stats_grey.webp Grey means that the value equals the cards base value.
+attack_unbuffed.png Grey means that the value equals the card’s base value.

-Card_-_Operation_stats_red.webp Red means that the value is below the cards base value (e.g. the unit has been damaged).
+defense_damaged.png Red means that the value is below the card’s base value (e.g. the unit has been damaged.)

 Was this article helpful?